openframeworks/ofBook/04_animation/chapter.md

 Another interesting and simple system to experiment with motion in openframeworks is using sin and cos.

-**[KL: I deleted the end of this sentence because it repeats itself in the following paragraph.]**

 Sin and cos (sine and cosine) are trigonometric functions, which means they are based on angles.
 They are the x and y position of a point moving in a constant rate around a circle.
 The circle is a unit circle with a radius of 1, which means the diameter is `2*r*PI` or `2*PI`.
 In OF you'll see this constant as `TWO_PI`, which is 6.28318...

-**[KL: I think sine and cosine is the more accepted form...I'd never heard sinus and cosinus.
-If it is truly meant to be those, by all means keep them.]**

 *As a side note, sometimes it can be confusing that some functions in OF take degress where others take radians.
 Sin and cos are part of the math library, so they take radians, whereas most openGL rotation takes degrees.
 We have some helper constants such as `DEG_TO_RAD` and `RAD_TO_DEG`, which can help you convert one to the other.*